 As with the relationship that exists between theoretical mathematics and applied mathematics, there is a practical drive behind this abstract questioning.
 CEOs are connecting dots and building frameworks in their mind, a muscle they work and develop to deliver on arguably the most important job they face in their role: to be able to stand in front of their team and say, “Here is the simple plan for how we’re going to win in our industry today and win in the world as it will likely evolve over the next three to five years.”

 I have written before about the “The four X factors of exceptional leaders,” and at the top of that list is the ability to “simplify complexity and operationalize it.”
 That skill is the manifestation of the habit of mind of applied curiosity.

 Inevitably, any discussion of leadership arrives at the nature-or-nurture question.
 Are CEOs born with a propensity toward curiosity, or is it developed over time?
 I see applied curiosity as a discipline, one that can be built with practice in the same way that a steady regimen of hitting the gym will lead to greater levels of fitness.
-Doing so starts with the simple question of “why?” that we all asked when we were younger.
+Building it starts with the simple question of “why?” that we all asked when we were younger.